usaid-cs/yesterday-i-learned/random.md

 - [Drones are rubbish](https://www.youtube.com/watch?v=ZPY7dIz0GBI) because they stay in the air for like 15 minutes.
 - Main issue with Google gadgets is that they are useless.
 [Clips](https://www.youtube.com/watch?v=w05jWoaIHUs), a camera with a clip that sucks when clipped to a shirt.
 [Translation earphones](https://www.youtube.com/watch?v=AwDw7j7dEEw) that [require your phone to be whipped out anyway](https://youtu.be/B_BQjRs94ec?t=32s).
 [Home](https://www.youtube.com/watch?v=wd9-VP2LzM8), a thing that tells you what _it_ can do, but never tells you what _you_ can do.
 All of these gadgets require bluetooth connection to a phone.
 - Microwaved eggs can explode [after](https://www.youtube.com/watch?v=x4D7yE_x_Lg) they leave the bloody microwave, get peeled, and _then_ bitten into.
-- Damned Daniel Craig [did](https://www.vanityfair.com/hollywood/photos/2015/12/star-wars-force-awakens-cameos-daniel-craig-ewan-mcgregor-kevin-smith) play a Stormtrooper in The Force Awakens.
+- Damn Daniel Craig [did](https://www.vanityfair.com/hollywood/photos/2015/12/star-wars-force-awakens-cameos-daniel-craig-ewan-mcgregor-kevin-smith) play a Stormtrooper in The Force Awakens.
 - If you don't like watching half an hour worth of ads before your movie, then either a) pirate it, or b) reverse engineer the start time by looking at the movie's end time, less the movie duration.
 - Corn husks (the skins) were once used as shipping padding.
 - CDMA is owned by Qualcomm.
 It is a piece of turd because phones can lock you to a carrier ("whitelisting") without even a SIM.
 GSM is a global (in particular, legally required in EU) standard.